segmentio/segment-docs/src/engage/audiences/linked-audiences-braze.md

 ![A screenshot of the basic email](/docs/engage/images/braze_basic_email.png)

-### Advanced Payload Example Email Example
+### Advanced Email Example

-Use the Segment payload data you [copied when setting up your Linked audience](/docs/engage/audiences/linked-audiences#showhide-preview) to build your  personalize your campaign with a dynamic event payload, you can use an [iteration tag](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid/supported_personalization_tags/#iteration-tags){:target="_blank"} to  run a block of code repeatedly.
-In this abandoned cart email campaign example, you can use a `for loop` to list all of the products and their related prices in a customer’s shopping cart.
+Use the Segment payload data you [copied when setting up your Linked audience](/docs/engage/audiences/linked-audiences#showhide-preview) to build an abandoned cart email campaign where you can use an [iteration tag](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid/supported_personalization_tags/#iteration-tags){:target="_blank"} to run a block of code repeatedly.
+In this example, you can use a `for loop` to list all of the products and their related prices in a customer’s shopping cart.

 When an email is sent, it will list all of the products and their related prices in your customer’s shopping cart.
 It might look like the following:

 ![A screenshot of an email example.](/docs/engage/images/braze-cart-advanced.png)